nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 3a1.
 HRConnect shows an error message.

       Use case resumes at step 2.

 * 3b.
+The unnecessary fields given.

+    * 3a1.
+HRConnect shows an error message.

+      Use case resumes at step 2.

+* 3c.
 The contact details have been added before.

     * 3b1.
 HRConnect shows an error message.